projectivemotion/contract-cli-generator/readme.md

  - compute the taxes you need to pay
  - compute your profit (turnover-taxes)

+# Clients.yml

+In your clients.yml, you should put data about your clients

+    clients:
+        MICROSOFT:
+            legal_representor: Bill Gates
+            address_street: 02 Blabla Sreet
+            address_town: 49670 New York
+            address_country: United States
+            vat: 4546654564564

 # Usage

     USAGE: ct [OPTION1] [OPTION2]... arg1 arg2...